joshca1/test-reign-font/README.md

 This app uses the following libraries:
-React select used to change news topics (<https://react-select.com/home>) Date Library used to display date and time (<https://momentjs.com/>)
+React select used to change news topics (<https://react-select.com/home>) Date Library used to display date and time (<https://momentjs.com/>) Date Library used to display date and time (<https://momentjs.com/>) React pagination used to manage page changes (<https://www.npmjs.com/package/react-paginate>)

 ### `Local storage`

 This app uses localstorage to store the user's favorite posts.\
 var used is named "favposts".
+var used to store selected topic "topic".